googleapis/google-cloud-node/README.md

 ## Post-quantum Cryptography

 A minimum Node version of >=22.20 is required for post-quantum cryptography to be used.
-When running an application with a supported node version and making requests with a client library, network traffic will automatically be secure against post-quantum decryption methods.
+When running an application with a supported node version, the client library will attempt to negotiate and use post-quantum cryptography for all requests.

 ## Versioning